gabrielduessmann/colorPersonalizacoes/README.md

  # Objective

-This was a project for my technician in computering.
+This was a project for my technician in computing.
 It was made by me and more 3 students.
-The main ideia was to develop a web site having simple CRUDs.
+The main idea was to develop a website having simple CRUDs.

 # What is the website for
-The site is for the employees of a company rensponsible to customize itens (shirts, mugs, pens, etc) and manage all the customization process.
+The site is for the employees of a company responsible to customize items (shirts, mugs, pens, etc) and manage all the customization process.

 There are 3 types of users, I will resume the main functionalities about each one:

 * **Attendant:** Register new clients and make the customization budget.

 * **Customizer:** Responsible to make the customizations in the product.
 After the work order be approved, he/she can swit its status.
-The status are: **to do**, **doing** and **done**.
+The status are: **To Do**, **Doing** and **Done**.

 * **Manager:** Register new itens to be customized, approve or deny budgets (if approved become a work order) and has access to reports.